twentyfortysix/presenter/README.md

 #### How to use it:
 Upload the "index.php", "style.css" and "img" folder to your hosting.
 Upload screens to the "img" folder.
-Open the url with index.php in browser.
+Open the url where the index.php lays in browser.
 Present.